 Bath Christmas market has emerged as one of the most visited Christmas markets in the UK.
-Set against the backdrop of the city’s Roman Baths and 16th Century Abbey, Bath Christmas market runs from November 22 to December 9, 2018 – a fairly short period compared to other UK Christmas markets.
+Set against the backdrop of the city’s Roman Baths and 16th Century Abbey, Bath Christmas Market runs from November 28th to December 15, 2018 – a fairly short period compared to other UK Christmas markets.
 It’s incredibly popular, with tourists travelling from far and wide, attracted by Bath’s rich historic and cultural heritage.

-The Bath Christmas Market offers plenty of choice.
-Over 180 chalets festooned with lights line the Georgian streets.
+The Bath Christmas Market offers plenty to see and do.
+Around 150 chalets festooned with lights line the Georgian streets.
 Pick your way through the crowds and you’ll find stalls selling everything from ceramics, glassware and homeware, to homemade jewellery, Christmas decorations and cosy knitwear.
 Most items are made by artisans and businesses local to the area.
-Satisfy any appetite you’ve worked up with a wide selection of festive food and drink including mulled wine, sweets, gingerbread along with regional cheeses and other fare.
+Satisfy any appetite you’ve worked up with a wide selection of festive food and drink including mulled wine, sweets, gingerbread along with regional cheeses and other fares.

 Find out more at the official Bath Christmas Market website.

-Food is a prominent feature at this market.
-From stalls selling Belgian chocolates and French tarts, to European cheeses and German sausages, you’ll find the perfect gift for any foodie.
+Food is a prominent feature in this market.
+With over 30 international traders offering foods from Belgian chocolates and French tarts to European cheeses and German sausages, you’ll find the perfect gift for any foodie.
 Don’t leave without sampling the huge hog roast with a mug of beer, or round things off with crepes or baklava.

 Find out more at the Visit Belfast website.

 Germanic influence abounds.
-Browse through the 120 stalls in Victoria Square and New Street in search of traditional wooden toys and Christmas gifts.
+Browse through the 80 stalls in Victoria Square and New Street in search of traditional wooden toys and Christmas gifts.
 There’s plenty of Germanic food to tempt the tastebuds, too.
 Expect stalls groaning under the weight of fresh Pretzels, bratwursts, schnitzels and roasted almonds.
-Finish festivities off with wheat beer or hot chocolate.
-It’s also worth a wander to Centenary Square to visit the big wheel and ice rink.
+Finish festivities off with a wheat beer or hot chocolate.

 Find out more at Birmingham’s Frankfurt Christmas Market website.

-Welsh businesses form the heart of the Cardiff Christmas Market, with more than 90% of stall holders being native firms.
-Packing the pedestrianised city centre, the Cardiff Christmas market features over 190 stalls and runs from November 15 to December 23, 2018.
-There’s lots on offer, including children’s toys and outfits, glassware and ceramics, jewellery, knitwear and local artwork.
+Packing the pedestrianised city centre, the Cardiff Christmas market features over more than a hundred stalls and runs from November 14th to December 23rd, 2019.
+There are lots on offer, including children’s toys and outfits, glassware and ceramics, jewellery, knitwear and local artwork.
 Allow plenty of time to explore.

 Away from the hustle and bustle of the stalls, the Cardiff Christmas Market has plenty to keep people entertained, including a funfair and ice rink at Winter Wonderland and Santa’s Grotto in the atmospheric setting of Cardiff Castle.